Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: Simulation Results and Discussions

 \section{Simulation Results and Discussions}

-We model the merging roadways in VISSIM traffic simulator.
-We designate the size of platoons traveling in the main roadway varying from $1$ to $5$ vehicles.
-The size of platoons entering from on-ramps ranges from $1$ to $3$ vehicles.
-The length of the merging zone and control zone are designed to be $30~m$ and $150~m$ respectively.
-The maximum acceleration and minimum deceleration limit are $3~m/s^2$ and $-3~ m/s^2$ respectively.
-The speed limit is designated as $25~m/s$.
-The optimal scheduling algorithm implemented in MATLAB collects the details of the platoons in real-time from the VISSIM simulator and provides the sequence and schedule i.e., the time to enter the merging zone to each platoon.
-Then, we provide the optimal control input to each platoon to enter the merging zone.
+We model the traffic scenario where secondary road with single lane merges onto single lane main road in VISSIM 11.00 simulation environment.
+The size of platoons entering the main roadway varies from $1$ to $5$ vehicles.
+The size of platoons entering from the secondary road ranges from $1$ to $3$ vehicles.
+The length of the merging zone is designed to be $30~m$.
+Based on Assumption 3, the length of the control zone is designed to be $150~m$ so that the platoons can reach the speed limit before entering the merging zone.
+The maximum speed limit is set as $25~m/s$.
+The maximum acceleration and minimum deceleration limit are $3~m/s^2$ and $-3~ m/s^2$, respectively.
+The optimal scheduling algorithm is implemented in MATLAB.
+The information of the platoons are collected in real-time through COM interface from the VISSIM simulation environment.
+Based on the collected information, each platoon leader calculates the time to enter the merging zone.
+Further, the optimal control input for each platoon to enter the merging zone is derived.
 The speed of platoons corresponding to the derived optimal control input is updated in real-time through COM interface in VISSIM.
-We compare the performance of the proposed framework with a baseline scenario where the platoons from secondary road stop and yield for platoons entering from the main road.
-We design the volume of vehicles entering from the highway as $1060$ vph and on-ramp as $450$ vph.
-The simulation is run for $900$ seconds and we collect the performance measures of the merging roadways.
-The average delay, average stopped delay, average number of stops, and average travel time of platoons are shown in Figs. \ref{delay}, \ref{avgstopdelay}, \ref{avgnostops}, and \ref{avgtraveltime}.
+We compare the performance of the proposed framework with a baseline scenario where the vehicles from secondary road stop and yield for vehicles entering from the main road.
+We design the volume of vehicles entering from the main road as $1060~vph$.
+The volume of vehicles entering the secondary road is considered as $720~vph$.
+The simulation is run for $900$ seconds.
+The performance measures of the vehicles under baseline scenario and proposed optimal framework are shown in Figs. \ref{delay}, \ref{avgspeed1}, \ref{avgtraveltime}, and \ref{fuel}.
 The proposed framework eliminated the stop-and-go driving behavior and resulted in negligible delay for platoons.
-The proposed framework reduced average travel time and fuel consumption by 68\% and 61\% respectively.
+The proposed framework reduced average travel time and fuel consumption by 54.3\% and 57.8\%, respectively.
+The average delay is reduced by 88.92\% and the average speed of platoons is increased by 63.53\% compared to the baseline scenario.